Traverse 15 states along US 1 from Maine to Key West

-Go west, young man!
+Go West, young man!
 This historic cliché still resonates when it comes to road trips.
 But whether it’s bombing to the Bay Area along the often dull-as-dirt I-80 or trying to find traces of iconic Route 66 amid a tangle of bland Interstates, the old paradigm of thinking horizontal when planning a road trip is simply not the way to go.

-Many of the best and most interesting roads in the U.S. run north to south, crossing the nation’s striations and taking you from northern weather and cultures to entirely different ones down south.
+Many of the best and most interesting roads in the USA run north to south, crossing the nation’s striations and taking you from northern weather and cultures to entirely different ones down south.
 As a bonus these roads pack a lot into routes that are often shorter than the east-west standbys.
 New York to San Francisco is about 2900 miles by the most direct route, snoozy I-80.
 But Chicago to Miami on the legendary US 41 through Nashville is only 1400 miles and a thrilling journey from start to finish.

 Often overlooked, the old national highways (with route numbers proceeded by ‘US’) offer some incredible north-south journeys.
 At times the routes disappear under modern interstates but these are mere interruptions in authentic journeys of discovery and adventure.
 Here are some favorites.

-US 1 (2400 miles)
+US 1 (2400 miles

-It hugs Connecticut’s shore, razors across New York City, crosses Washington DC and hits the old south at Richmond, Va.
+It hugs Connecticut’s shore, razors across New York City, crosses Washington DC and hits the old south at Richmond, Virginia.
 Its rural meanderings in Georgia pass towns little changed in decades before it joins the balmy Atlantic coast in Florida and follows the beaches all the way through Miami and on to the Keys.

-US 41 (2000 miles)
+US 41 (2000 miles

 From the tip of Michigan’s Upper Peninsula, where Lakes Superior and Michigan bracket the road, US 41 follows the latter lake down the coast of Wisconsin and into Chicago.
 There it veers southeast and wanders through the dense woods of Indiana and Kentucky, which abound in pioneer sites, especially ones linked to Abraham Lincoln.

-US 61 (1400 miles)
+US 61 (1400 miles

 Continuing south through rural Arkansas and Tennessee, the route earns its legendary moniker ‘the Blues Highway’ as it follows the sinuous course of the mighty Mississippi through its namesake state’s Delta Region.
 Crossing into Louisiana, US 61 ends fittingly at the blues clubs and other myriad pleasures of New Orleans.

-US 83 (1900 miles)
+US 83 (1900 miles

 The sleeper of great US roads, US 83 is anything but a snooze, especially if you want hundreds of miles of driving through wide-open spaces, often little changed since the last Conestoga wagon passed through.
 From Manitoba to Mexico, the route runs near-arrow-straight south through North and South Dakota, Nebraska, Kansas and Oklahoma.
 The skies are big, the vistas wide and the small towns offer respite from chain-filled Interstate interchanges.
 In Texas, the beautiful Hill Country is a highlight before the road hits the troubled yet fascinating Mexican border at Laredo and follows the Rio Grande River to Brownsville.

-US 89 (1250 miles)
+US 89 (1250 miles

 No US highway hits more iconic national parks than US 89, starting with Glacier near the Canadian border in Montana.
 Hugging the east side of the Rocky Mountains it passes Yellowstone at the Wyoming border and then drops down behind the iconic Grand Teton.
 In Utah it passes the mineral-laced waters of the Great Salt Lake and in the south cuts between Zion and Bryce Canyon National Parks.

-US 101 (1500 miles)
+US 101 (1500 miles

 Although many people opt for Hwy 1 south of here, staying with US 101 takes you through Steinbeck Country and Salinas and on past the historic 17th century Spanish missions that once lined what was then called the El Camino Real.
 At Paso Robles, hundreds of wineries vie for attention before the highway encounters the beautiful Southern California coast and follows the beaches through Santa Barbara.
 Further on it picks up the evocative name Hollywood Freeway and ends near downtown Los Angeles.